cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 An example for possible veto selections:

-+ muons: the same as signal muons, but with a looser p<sub>T</sub> threshold, p<sub>T</sub> > 15.0.
-Define the requirement to reject events with additional muons.
++ muons: the same as signal muons, but with a looser p<sub>T</sub> threshold, p<sub>T</sub> > 15.0 GeV.
+  + Align also this selectionw ith signal and veto selections in other final states appropriately, if necessary.
+  + Define the requirement to reject events with additional muons.
 How would it look like in the code explicitly?
-+ electrons: p<sub>T</sub> > 15.0, loose WP of MVA-based ID (Fall17 training without using isolation), custom isolation cut on PF based isolation using all PF candidates.
-Align also this selection with signal and veto selections in other final states appropriately, if necessary.
-Define the requirement to reject events with additional electrons.
-How would it look like in the code explicitly?
++ electrons: p<sub>T</sub> > 15.0 GeV, loose WP of MVA-based ID (Fall17 training without using isolation), custom isolation cut on PF based isolation using all PF candidates.
+  + Align also this selection with signal and veto selections in other final states appropriately, if necessary.
+  + Define the requirement to reject events with additional electrons.
+How would it look like in the code?